Fed03/functional-programming-talk-giuneco/fragments/higher.md

 print(add10(20)) # 30
 ```

-`makeAdder` is a higher order function because returns another function.
+`makeAdder` is a higher order function because it returns another function.
 <p class="fragment">Note that the internal defined function is a CLOSURE</p>
 +++
 @snap[north-west span-100]